eulphean/light-kits/README.md

 There are two files that hold the class c'tor - so far I only have RGB and White lights in the repo, but I'll work on getting two LEDs to fade at the same time, LED strips, and whatever other light toys we want to use, so students can just create their own instance of the class with their own pins and names! *Yay!*

 The *helper_files.h* tells whether the functions in the class are public or private.
+>I am declaring the class and functions as public, and the pins as private, so that we can pass in different values for the pins for only the class that we are constructing to reference.
+This way we can have two instances of the class with two different sets of pins!

 The *helper_files.cpp* holds the meat of the function.

-> In *helper_files.h*, I am declaring the class and functions as public, and the pins as private, so that we can pass in different values for the pins for only the class that we are constructing to reference.
-This way we can have two instances of the class with two different sets of pins!

-> In *helper_files.cpp*, I am iterating up 3 pins simultaneously to get the RGB LED to fade to a specific color and time.
+>I am iterating up 3 pins simultaneously to get the RGB LED to fade to a specific color and time.
 We also have a function for white LEDs (digital and analog) for ~future~ LED kits.
 The while statement was the quick and dirty way to iterate three pins at once for RGB, and we can rethink this in the future!

 Feel free to reach out with any updates / ways we can make this better - I'll be posting the circuitry diagrams and more info once we have finalized the physical kits.
 <br>